wpsharks/comment-mail/readme.txt

 - **Queue Processor Adjustments**
   Performance tuning Comment Mail can be important on very large sites.
 With Comment Mail Pro you'll have full control over the asynchronous email notification processing queue.
 For instance, you can control how often Comment Mail's queue processor runs, how long it will run each time, the max number of emails it will process in each run, and more.

+- **MailChimp Integration**
+  Integrate with MailChimp to give users the option of subscribing to your site-wide mailing list whenever they leave a comment or post a new reply.
+In addition to subscribing to comment reply notifications they can also choose to join your MailChimp mailing list.

 == Screenshots ==